 - Femoral hernia

 - Lymph node

 - Saphena varix (dilation of saphenous vein at junction with femoral vein in groin)

 An indirect inguinal hernia is where the bowel herniates through the inguinal canal.

 The inguinal canal is a tube that runs between the deep inguinal ring (where it connects to the peritoneal cavity), and the superficial inguinal ring (where it connects to the scrotum).

 In males, the inguinal canal is what allows the spermatic cord and its contents to travel from inside the peritoneal cavity, through the abdominal wall and into the scrotum.

 During fetal development, the processus vaginalis is a pouch of peritoneum that extends from the abdominal cavity through the inguinal canal.
 This allows the testes to descend from the abdominal cavity, through the inguinal canal and into the scrotum.
 Normally, after the testes descend through the inguinal canal, the deep inguinal ring closes and the processus vaginalis is obliterated.
-In some patients, the inguinal ring remains patent, and the processus vaginalis remains intact.
-This leaves a tracts or tunnel from the abdominal contents, through the inguinal canal and into the scrotum.
+However, in some patients, the inguinal ring remains patent, and the processus vaginalis remains intact.
+This leaves a tract or tunnel from the abdominal contents, through the inguinal canal and into the scrotum.
 The bowel can herniate along this tract, creating an indirect inguinal hernia.

 Direct Inguinal Hernia

 Direct inguinal hernias occur due to weakness in the abdominal wall at Hesselbach’s triangle.
 The hernia protrudes directly through the abdominal wall, through Hesselbach’s triangle (not along a canal or tract like an indirect inguinal hernia).
 Pressure over the deep inguinal ring will not stop the herniation.